Rawalpindi Division

-Rawalpindi Division, also known as Pothohar/Pothwar Region locally, is an administrative division of Punjab Province, Pakistan.
-Rawalpindi city is the capital of the division.
-According to the 2017 Census of Pakistan, the total population of division was 10 million.
+Rawalpindi Division is an administrative division of the Pakistani province of Punjab.
+Rawalpindi serves as the headquarters of the division which consists of 6 districts: Attock, Chakwal, Talagang, Jhelum, Murree, and Rawalpindi.

 Divisions are the third tier of government below the federal and provincial levels.
 In 2000, local government reforms abolished administrative divisions and raised the districts to become the new third tier of government.
 But in 2008, the division system was restored again.

-Districts

-It consists of the following districts:

 History

 British rule

 Following the British conquest of the region in 1849, the area around Rawalpindi became a division of the Punjab province of British India, primarily because of the strategic location of the city of Rawalpindi.

 The Imperial Gazetteer of India describes the division as follows: